Information theory for hypergraph similarity: Discussion

 The proposed framework opens up several avenues for future exploration.
 We only explored a few different encodings in this paper---the bulk, align, and cross encodings, along with their corresponding multiscale variants.
 However, the NMI measure in Eq.~(\ref{general-NMI}) applies to any desired encoding, leaving open the possibility for more sophisticated models capturing more nuanced aspects of similarity among hypergraphs.
 For example, in~\cite{felippe2024network} we explore a degree-corrected variant of the graph NMI to capture ego network-level similarities, a variant which would be possible to explore also for higher-order data.
 Moreover, one could explore compression via community structure~\cite{peixoto2023implicit} to more efficiently encode the hypergraphs being compared.
 Our method might also be extended to account for node or edge metadata, as well as temporal or multiplex hypergraph structure, to accommodate a wider variety of real-world data.
 Finally, it may be possible to modify these measures to encode and cluster entire populations of more than two hypergraphs arising from longitudinal or cross-sectional studies, extending existing work for pairwise graphs~\cite{kirkley2024inference,kirkley2023compressing}.

 There are also numerous important applications in which our framework might prove useful.
-In neuroscience, for example, higher order network representations of neural activity also provide distinct structural signatures undetectable with standard pairwise methods~\cite{santoro2024higher,neri2025taxonomy}.
-Our framework would allow for the comparison and clustering of higher order brain networks across subjects and experimental conditions in such studies to reveal underlying regularities in functional connectivity.
+In neuroscience, for example, higher-order network representations of neural activity also provide distinct structural signatures undetectable with standard pairwise methods~\cite{santoro2024higher,neri2025taxonomy}.
+Our framework would allow for the comparison and clustering of higher-order brain networks across subjects and experimental conditions in such studies to reveal underlying regularities in functional connectivity.